30 Indoor Activities on Rainy Days in Tokyo

 7. The National Museum of Western Art

 Also located in Ueno Park, the main collection of this museum is focused on Impressionist paintings that were donated by the French government.
 In front of the museum and in the garden, the big sculptures of Auguste Rodin will welcome you.
 Actually, the museum itself is designated as a UNESCO World Heritage Site.
-You can see beautiful collections of Western art all year round, but you can also visit temporary exhibitions from all over the world sometimes.
+You can see beautiful collections of Western art all year round, but you can also visit temporary exhibitions from all over the world.

 National Museum of Western Art Tokyo